 We are working towards providing a residential community that offers both a home and work for our companions.
 Our companions will be formerly homeless people who give up all benefits (except housing benefit) and work as volunteers in our social enterprises; they will be paid a weekly allowance and have free board and accommodation.

 We are developing social enterprises that will allow us to be financially self-sufficient and to provide companions with a route to re-enter the workplace as part of their rehabilitation.
+Our very first social enterprise has recently launched – The Emmaus Cornwall Community Tree Nursery.
 Our community will provide a home in a supportive environment that will enable companions to move on from homelessness.
 We will be concerned with the provision of education and training for companions with the purpose of developing skills to enable them to live independently and gain employment or remain in the community.
 Each person will have their own room, but meals will be eaten together, housework will be shared, and social activities encouraged and supported.

 To support Emmaus Cornwall through a monetary donation, visit here.